World War Memorial (Kimball, West Virginia): Present

 After $1.6 million in repair efforts, the War Memorial reopened in 2006.
 The site was the recipient of a Congressional Black Caucus Veterans Braintrust Award in 2006 and an Honor Award from the West Virginia chapter of the American Institute of Architects in 2007.
 The monument was also recognized as a Conservation Solution by the National Trust for Historical Preservation.

 The building now serves as a live cultural resource and is open to a wide variety of programs, including tours, training classes, conferences, planning forums, corporate dinners, and receptions, as well as social gatherings.

 The memorial also houses an interactive museum experience titled "Forgotten Legacy: Soldiers of the Coalfields."
 Much of the exhibit was the work of a West Virginia University journalism professor.
 In 2010, he and a group of students began compiling an archive of interviews, photos, and artifacts from Affrilachian veterans.
 These and other historical narratives have been made available to the public.

-The Kimball World War Memorial show aims to mourn the forgotten past of African Americans in West Virginia and to provide a forum for people of all races and from all over the world to come together in a resurrected dialogue on race relations in West Virginia and the United States.